GreenDelta/openLCA2-manual/src/lcia_methods/importing_lcia_methods.md

 After downloading one or more of these method packs, you can import the  file into an active openLCA database. **Do not extract JSON-LD's .zip files before importing!**

 **_Note for macOS users:_** If you are using Safari, the browser will automatically unzip your downloaded zip files.
-However, you need the zipped file for import in openLCA (e.g. when you want to import JSON-LD, methods packages, ILCD...).
-You can solve this issue in two ways:
+However, you need the zipped file for import in openLCA (e.g., when you want to import JSON-LD, methods packages, ILCD...).
+You can solve this issue in three ways:

 1. Go to the settings of Safari and unselect the default option "Open "safe" files after downloading".